ipfs/ipfs-blog/src/_blog/bacalhau-beta-v1.md

 ## Would you like to learn more?
 Come help!

-If you would like to learn more about Balcalhau or let us know how you'd like the project to change and help you, visit any of the following :
+If you would like to learn more about Balcalhau or let us know how you'd like the project to change and help you, visit any of the following:

 - Website: [https://bacalhau.org/](https://bacalhau.org/)
 - Docs: [https://docs.bacalhau.org/](https://docs.bacalhau.org/)